 Supporting efforts to build a sustainable peace in Israel and the Palestinian Territoryby uniting women in the US, Israel and abroad committed to women’s inclusion in peacemaking and negotiations and an end to conflict.

 Strengthening J Street’s outreach to potential women endorsees.
 Engaging the bipartisan Women’s Congressional Caucus on issues related to women, peace and security to increase our visibility and impact.

 Highlighting J Street women, both staff and membership within J Street and J Street U, who bring fresh thinking and new ideas to analyzing and resolving the issues around the Israeli-Palestinian conflict.

-We believe in the strategic value of defining “security” beyond the obvious military concepts such as borders, barriers, soldiers and weapons.
-We support the broader vision of “inclusive security”, which addresses “human security” issues as essential components of a sustainable two-state solution.
-Peace means not only living free from violence.
-It also involves quality of life issues, such as access to clean water and air, healthcare and education, adequate food, a stable economy, jobs, and freedom from racism.
+Expanding the concept of security to include human security, which goes beyond the obvious military concepts such as borders, barriers, soldiers and weapons, and is critical to achieving a sustainable peace.
+We support the broader vision of “inclusive security”, which encompasses quality of life issues, such as access to clean water and air, healthcare and education, adequate food, a stable economy, jobs, and freedom from racism.

 Shifting the paradigm toward negotiations that employ the knowledge, skills, thought processes and concerns that women and civil society bring to the table, and encouraging significant participation of women at all levels of negotiations.